Themed Playlist: Phone/Camera – Technology, Politics, and Transmedia Storytelling

 In view of recent and current global events, the camera phone (or rather phone-camera) has emerged as an important and effective political apparatus.
 The centrality, proliferation, and prominence of phone-camera footage across contemporary screen media and media platforms suggests that the camera is no longer just an indulgent phone app, but rather, an invaluable tool for communication and story-telling.
 Practical, accessible, and autonomously used, the phone-camera has been an essential technology to the present-day exposures of injustice, violence, and corruption around the world.

-This playlist is meant to serve as an inspiration for the current Frames Cinema Journal Call for Papers, to give a short primer on the issues, methods and implications of camera-phone technology for film and screen media today.
+This playlist accompanies the newly published Frames Cinema Journal Issue 18, to give a short primer on the issues, methods and implications of camera-phone technology for film and screen media today.
+Beyond the films selected by the editors, the list also includes film recommendations from the authors of Issue 18.

 Punishment Park (Peter Watkins, 1971)